Jerry Colonna (financier): Career

 Having taken on the internship, Colonna soon became a success at CMP Media Inc., and by the age of 25 was editor, going on to found the company's interactive group.
 He left CMP to join his first venture firm, CMG@Ventures L.P., in 1995 as a founding partner.
 CMG@Ventures L.P. was the first Internet-specific venture firm, and began with a funding pool of $35 million.

 With his partner, Fred Wilson, Jerry launched Flatiron Partners in August 1996.
 Flatiron grew into an investment fund that focused primarily on follow-on investing, with investments in notable dot-com bubble successes and failures, including Alacra, comScore Networks, Yoyodyne, GeoCities, Kozmo.com, New York Times Digital, PlanetOut, Return Path, Gamesville Inc, Scout electromedia, Standard Media International, Starmedia, and VitaminShoppe.com.
 The firm's 1996 fund capitalized at $150 million with two investors: SOFTBANK Technology Ventures and Chase Capital Partners, the private-equity arm of Chase Manhattan Corp.
 The firm later raised another fund capitalized at $500 million with Chase Capital Partners as the sole active LP.
 On July 2, 2001, Colonna was named to the Advisory Board of Silicon Alley Entrepreneurs Club.
 In 2001 Colonna and Wilson shut down Flatiron.

-After the 9/11 attacks, Colonna worked with the Partnership for New York City to launch the Financial Recovery Fund, an $11 million grant- and loan-making fund set up to help small businesses impacted by the attacks and the subsequent economic difficulties in Lower Manhattan.

 After working at JPMorgan, Colonna became a business and life coach, serving entrepreneurs and CEOs and in 2007 launched his professional coaching practice.
 He is currently the CEO of Reboot.io, a coaching company in New York, Boulder, San Francisco.
 Through his coaching practice, he has continued to be active in tech startup community through both private and group coaching sessions and through many public speaking engagements and he has coached many startup founders, including Dennis Crowley at Foursquare, and Bart Lorang at FullContact.